univ-esuty/ambifusion2/README.md

 ## Customize
 You can change base generation model to other models such as `StableDiffusion`.
-But you might change some of codes for the pipeline.
+But you might change some of the codes in the ambigram_pipeline.